 That’s why it’s imperative to always be sure to enable iCloud and Find My iPhone whenever you restore your device.
 It could be the difference between finding a lost device, or losing it and lacking the means to recover it, even if it lands in honest hands.

-After installing the Find My iPhone app, sign in, and you’ll be presented with a list of all of the devices linked to your iCloud account.
+After installing the Find My iPhone app, sign in, and you’ll be presented with a list of all of the devices linked to your iCloud account as well as a map giving you a pretty precise idea of where your devices are.
 If you have a lot of devices, than that list can get pretty long.

-Each device contained within the list has a bubble next to it on the left.
-If that bubble is greyed out, then Find My iPhone was not able to locate that device.
+Each device contained within the list has a colored dot next to it on the left.
+If that dot is greyed out, then Find My iPhone was not able to locate that device.
 There could be many reason for this, perhaps the device has exhausted its battery life, it doesn’t have an Internet connection, or the device was turned off.

 If the bubble next to the device is green, then you’re in business.
 This means that Find My iPhone was able to track the device via GPS or Wi-Fi triangulation.
 Tap the device to load the info page for that device.
 This provides a map of the device’s location, along with several additional options.

-The info page allows you to perform a variety of operations on the missing device.
-First, you can play a sound to help track the device — this is good if you’ve just misplaced it somewhere around the house.
+The info page allows you to perform a variety of Actions on the missing device.
+Tap the Actions button at the bottom of the screen.
+From there, you can play a sound to help track the device — this is good if you’ve just misplaced it somewhere around the house.
 You can also enable Lost Mode, or erase the contents of the device.

-In the upper right-hand corner of the info page, is an option that allows you to adjust the map views.
+In the lower right-hand corner of the info page, is an ” i ” icon that allows you to adjust the map views.
 The view defaults to standard view, but you can switch to Satellite, or Hybrid, just like you can with Apple Maps.